lizhan17/leetcode/speaking.md

 we can come up with a new alogrithm that are going to take constant space in addition.

 the way we can do even better is by ....

+## 经验
+time and space can't be safed at the same time. either running time friendly or space resource friendly